Section Navigation

 - Learning Objectives

-- State the United States Federal benchmarks and goals for successful linkage to care after HIV diagnosis
+- Summarize United States federal benchmarks and goals for successful linkage to HIV care

-- List the metrics used to estimate and monitor linkages to care
+- Assess metrics used to estimate and monitor linkages to HIV care

-- Summarize current estimated HIV linkage to care data in the United States
+- Review current estimated HIV linkage to care data in the United States

-- Describe strategies for optimizing linkage to care for persons newly diagnosed with HIV in the United States
+- Implement strategies to optimize linkage to HIV care for persons newly diagnosed with HIV in the United States

-- Identify barriers that impede successful linkage to care after HIV diagnosis
+- Identify barriers that impede successful linkage to HIV care

 - Quick ReferenceLinkage to HIV Care Core Concepts